-Jeremy Organ is in his 14th season as the head coach of the Vanderbilt swimming team.
+Jeremy Organ enters his 15th season as the head coach of the Vanderbilt swimming team.

 Bringing in a strong freshman classes, Organ and the Commodores saw a successful 2018-19 season conquering a 6-4 overall record.
 The Dores opened the season taking down Campbell followed by sweeping the quad meet against Colorado School of Mines, Colorado Mesa University and Air Force Academy.
 At the Houston Invite, Organ coached the Commodores to an eighth-place finish with multiple swimmers earning season best and personal best times.
 Wrapping up the season at the 2019 SEC Championships, the Commodores set new freshman records as well as a new school record in the 100 back.